fangjunzhou/TOKMAK-Universal-Event-Release/README.md

-# TOKMAK Global Event
+# TOKMAK Universal Event

 ![GitHub Page](https://user-images.githubusercontent.com/79500078/137570424-1749e4d4-dc0f-444f-b02f-52cbcd56baf6.png)

-This is a global event system for Unity that is easy to use, easy to configure, and really flexible.
+This is a universal event system for Unity that is easy to use, easy to configure, and really flexible.
 You can event build up your own MVC framework using this package.

 # Prerequisite